COVID-19

 Impacts of our research

 - Our research addresses COVID-19 from all angles to provide governments, businesses and families with evidence-based answers, tools, resources and advice.
-This includes many trials, weekly vaccine updates and children’s surveillance reports.
 In each of the six key areas, we’ve made significant and globally relevant contributions to COVID-19 knowledge.
 Our research and summaries of global studies inform health policy and practice.

-- Our experts are widely quoted in the media on the virus and vaccination.
-We’ve produced COVID-19 fact sheets, videos and podcasts, webinars, research briefs plus FAQs to give parents reliable information.
+- Our experts have been widely quoted in the media on COVID-19 and vaccination.
+We’ve produced COVID-19 fact sheets, videos, podcasts, webinars and research briefs to give parents reliable information.

-- We lead an international paediatric COVID-19 intensive care registry compiling data on SARS-CoV-2 infections in babies and children to improve intensive care outcomes, and we monitor child presentations from asymptomatic (no symptoms) to severe.
+- We lead an international paediatric COVID-19 intensive care registry compiling data on SARS-CoV-2 infections in babies and children to improve intensive care outcomes.
+We monitor child presentations from asymptomatic (no symptoms) to severe.

-- Our research into COVID-19’s effects on organs has deepened understanding of impacts on the heart.
-We’re studying effects on every organ and the placenta to develop treatments and investigating long-COVID symptoms including fatigue and breathing problems.
+- Our research into COVID-19’s effects on organs has deepened our understanding of the virus’ impacts on the heart.
+We’re studying its effects on every organ and the placenta to develop treatments, and investigating long-COVID symptoms including fatigue and breathing problems.

-- We’re investigating effects on children’s immune systems and found a child’s innate immune system (first line of defence) protects from severe COVID as does their blood vessel health.
+- We’re investigating effects on children’s immune systems and found a child’s innate immune system (first line of defence) protects from severe COVID-19, as does their blood vessel health.

-- Our analyses informed return to school and help keep school gates open, but our research found indirect and social impacts of the pandemic on children and adolescents are substantial, affecting mental and physical health and learning.
+- Our analyses informed return-to-school policies and help keep school gates open.
+We found that the indirect and social impacts of the pandemic on children and adolescents are substantial, affecting mental and physical health and learning.

 - As part of the global COVID Human Genetic Effort, we found faulty genes linked to severe infection.